 Bright, sugary, deep-fried goodness.
 Despite only having one location, California Donuts has leveraged their range of sweet creations to spread donut-envy nationwide, amassing a following of 437k along the way.
 Innovative flavors and designs ensure that there is always fresh new content for the ‘gram.

 The Best At Making Content for One Product: PBR

 Raise a glass (or can) to Pabst Blue Ribbon!
 They may only have one product to create content around, but they have created a masterpiece.
 Their Instagram is packed full of artwork, UGC, and tons of videos covering a wide array of topics from immigration to being home for the holidays.
 They approach a broad array of topics with tact and prove that a little creativity is ale you need.

 Ironically, Chipotle’s presence on the photo-first platform is not making our list for their photos, but for their copywriting.
 Whether it’s a photo of a burrito, salsa, or chips, Chipotle is armed with plenty of wit and queso, and we can’t get enough of either.

 The Best Use of a Mascot: Cheetos

 Chester Cheetah may have Cheeto dust all over his thumbs, but that hasn’t kept him from scrolling Instagram.
 Cheetos has created a marketable asset with Chester Cheetah, and they’re using it to their advantage on social.
 With timely content around holidays, contests, recipes, and more, Cheetos has a solid social strategy.
 Since Cheetos launched their Instagram in 2015, it has been dominated by Chester Cheetah, and Cheetos’ fans are eating him up.

 Do trends like this interest you?
 We do a lot of research for our clients in the food and beverage industry.
-Subscribe to our Food Trends Report and we’ll ship it right to your inbox once a month.
+Subscribe to our Food & Wellness Trends and we’ll ship it right to your inbox once a month.